CityofToronto/bdit_volumes/volume_project/populate_datatables/README.md

 count_type|integer|1 for ATR, 2 for TMC
 speed_class|integer|(optional) speed bin number the count falls into (1-14), if this is not a speed count, the field will be NULL/0.

+* Weekend counts are not filtered at this step.

 ## Spatial Count Availability 2010-2016
 ### ATR
 !['ATR2010-2016'](img/ATR2010-2016.png)